 Related: Bob Vila Radio: Kraft Paper

-You can make more than furniture with recycled wood pallets.
-Taken apart, the boards can make a floor with great character.
-Rough hewn, they are perfect for a mudroom or porch.
+You can make more than furniture with recycled wood pallets—in fact, taken apart, the used boards can be reassembled as one of the most popular cheap flooring ideas.
+Rough hewn, these boards add great character to the mudroom or porch.
 Once installed, a floor sander could give them a more even finish for indoor use.

-Astro turf can be laid down with adhesive onto a deck, a plywood subfloor, or concrete floor.
-It’s a great DIY flooring option for rec rooms, basements or playrooms.
+Astro turf can be laid down with adhesive onto a deck, a plywood subfloor, or concrete floor—a perfect DIY flooring option for rec rooms, basements or playrooms.
 Customize it for play with outdoor paint.
 You can hose it down or vacuum it when it gets dirty.

-FLOR carpet tiles are a simple and affordable way to customize a floor covering for any space.
-You can make anything from runners to wall-to-wall designs.
-No glue or tacks are required.
-Simply adhere the tiles with non-toxic adhesive dots that stick to the bottom of each square.
-And when you no longer need them, you can send them back to FLOR in a pre-paid mailing label for recycling.
+FLOR tiles are an affordable way to customize a carpeted floor covering for any space.
+Make anything from runners to wall-to-wall designs—no glue or tacks required—and by simply adhering the tiles with non-toxic adhesive dots to your existing floor.
+And when you're ready to "rip" them out, send them back to FLOR in a pre-paid mailing label for recycling.
 Easy and earth-friendly.

 Related: How To: Choose Carpeting